beechertrouble/endedEvents/README.md

 endedEvents
 ===========
-adds events for when expensive evnts (like scroll and resize) have ended
+adds events for when expensive evnts (like scroll and resize) have ended.
+Demo @ [http://beechbot.com/demos/endedEvents/](http://beechbot.com/demos/endedEvents/)

 Requirements